ShakeelRaja/Day-1/lesson1-part2.md

  ## Conclusion and Summary

 In today's class, we looked at the data science lifecycle and different activities that data scientists engage themselves into while doing data analysis.
 We also looked at different roles within the data science domain and how these compare and contrast  with each other.
 This would have given you a basic ideas around the data science domain and now you can start thinking and planning around achieving these skills.
+We also tried a number of coding exercises to understand Python basic data type with  variable declaration/assignment with operations suitable for specific data types.
+The lesson concluded with basic user I/O operations.